ohnoitsfraa/uebersicht-widgets/README.md

 chunkc set custom_bar_offset_right       0
 ```

-You can ofcourse change the config above so the space shows on the bottom instead of on top, if you do, don't forget to also change it in the config.json
+You can ofcourse change the config above so the space shows on the bottom instead of on top, if you do, don't forget to also change the vertical-align property in the config.json